snorristurluson/snorristurluson.github.io/_posts/2018-10-21-AlphaBlending.md

 ![Blend modes sample](/images/BlendModesSample.png)

 Top left is no blending, top right is conventional alpha blending, bottom left is additive blending and bottom right is 2x additive blending.
+Each quadrant draws 4 sprites, with a white circle texture colored in 4 different colors.

 The source for this is in GitHub: https://github.com/snorristurluson/vulkan-sprites